Ernest Borgnine (Wikimedia Commons)

 The Associated Press obituary for Ernest Borgnine led with a statement about the Oscar-winning actor's usual character – the "heavy" – and called him a "beefy screen star known for blustery, often villainous roles."
-But the performances his fans are remembering in the wake of his July 8 death are more than just the tough-guy parts.
+But the performances his fans are remembering in the wake of his death July 8, 2012, are more than just the tough-guy parts.
 Borgnine's career was varied indeed, with memorable roles in comedy, romance, and even kids' TV – and that's why his fans loved him.

 The day after Borgnine's death, we're reading condolences shared in the online Guest Book.
 It's interesting to see which of Borgnine's movies and TV shows his fans refer to as they mourn his loss – and not surprising that they love his lighter roles, just like we do.